-Data can be collected, integrated, analysed, and visualised using Power BI and Tableau, two of the most popular Business Intelligence toolsets in market.
-They assist businesses with data analysis, modification, and visualisation to make sense of corporate data and develop conclusions.
+Data can be collected, integrated, analyzed, and visualized using Power BI and Tableau, two of the most popular Business Intelligence toolsets in market.
+They assist businesses with data analysis, modification, and visualization to make sense of corporate data and develop conclusions.

 Choosing a BI tool to learn or utilise in one’s job is a common problem for students, practitioners, and researchers.
 Let’s get started with the critical distinctions between Power BI and Tableau and how they might assist you in overcoming some of the obstacles.

 Business intelligence software from Microsoft.
 Power BI analyses and presents data gleans insights and makes it available to other departments within your company.
 A sophisticated BI tool like Tableau is capable for transforming raw information into usable information.
 It can generate a variety of various visualisations to display data and demonstrate insights interactively.

 Know the Key Differences Between Power BI vs Tableau

 Power BI is very user-friendly.
 It is more efficient and effective when dealing with smaller amounts of data.
 When working with large amounts of data, Power BI might become sluggish.